Brewers vs. Angels Player Props Betting Odds

 Renfroe Stats

-- Renfroe has 27 hits with seven doubles, seven home runs, 11 walks and 20 RBI.
+- Hunter Renfroe has seven doubles, seven home runs, 11 walks and 20 RBI (27 total hits).

 Renfroe Recent Games